Deep RL with Hierarchical Action Exploration for Dialogue Generation: Methodology

 \subsection{Preliminaries}

-Given a Markov decision process represented by a tuple $M=(S,A,T,R,\gamma)$, where $S$ is the state space, $A$ is the action space, $T$ is the state transition function, $R$ is the reward function, and $\gamma\in(0,1)$ is a discount factor.
-In the dialogue setting, the agent observes a context $s$, executes its policy $\pi$ by generating a response $a$ according to $\pi(a|s)$, transitions to a new context $s^{\prime}$, and receives a reward $r=R(s,a)$.
-The goal is to learn separate $\pi$ to maximize cumulative reward from a pre-collected dataset $\mathcal{D}$, which consists of multiple $(s,a,r,s^{\prime})$ pairs produced under a potential behavior policy $\pi_\beta$.
-Hence prior works typically rely on the actor-critic style that alternates between fitting Q-function by the policy evaluation based on approximate dynamic programming (i.e., iterating the Bellman operator via minimizing the temporal difference error) and improving $\pi$ by updating it towards responses that maximize the expected Q-value.
+We begin with a Markov decision process represented by a tuple $M=(S,A,T,R,\gamma)$, where $S$ is the state space, $A$ is the action space, $T$ is the state transition function, $R$ is the reward function, and $\gamma\in(0,1)$ is a discount factor.
+In the dialogue setting, the agent observes a context $s$, executes its policy $\pi$, by generating a response $a$, according to $\pi(a|s)$, transitions to a new context $s^{\prime}$, and receives a reward $r=R(s,a)$.
+The goal is to learn $\pi$ to maximize cumulative reward from a dataset $\mathcal{D}$, which consists of multiple $(s,a,r,s^{\prime})$ pairs produced under a potential behavior $\pi_\beta$.
+Therefore, prior works typically rely on the actor-critic style that alternates between fitting Q-function by the policy evaluation based on approximate dynamic programming (i.e., iterating the Bellman operator via minimizing the temporal difference error) and improving $\pi$ by updating it toward responses that maximize the expected Q-value.

-A challenge acting offline RL is static $\mathcal{D}$ has limited coverage of $S$ and $A$, whereby $\pi$ may be biased towards out-of-distribution (OOD) actions for $\pi_\beta$ with erroneously high Q-value \cite{fujimoto2019off,kumar2020conservative,kostrikovoffline}.
-Therefore, we follow \citet{jang2022gpt} to employ the one-step algorithm \cite{brandfonbrener2021offline} for on-policy evaluation as shown follows, which can iterate very stably since actions are always in $\mathcal{D}$ to avoid the OOD due to distribution deviates between $\pi$ and $\pi_\beta$.
+A challenge in implementing offline RL is that static $\mathcal{D}$ has limited coverage of $S$ and $A$, whereby $\pi$ may be biased toward out-of-distribution (OOD) actions for $\pi_\beta$ with erroneously high Q-value \cite{fujimoto2019off,kumar2020conservative,kostrikovoffline}.
+Hence, we follow \citet{jang2022gpt} to employ the one-step algorithm \cite{brandfonbrener2021offline} for on-policy evaluation, as shown below, which can iterate in a rather stable manner since actions are always in $\mathcal{D}$ to avoid the OOD due to distribution deviations between $\pi$ and $\pi_\beta$.